deadsetbit/gaming-couch-unity/README.md

         playerId = player.Id, // The GamingCouch player id
         eliminated = player.IsEliminated,
-        placement = 0, // The placement of the player to sort the players HUD by }).ToArray()
+        placement = 0, // The placement of the player to sort the players HUD by value = ""; // The value to display in the HUD.
+Set depending on the value type set in the GCGameHudOptions }).ToArray()
 });
 ```

-If your HUD is setup to display score or status text, you can pass value for it, see the [API documentation for GCPlayersHudDataPlayer](https://deadsetbit.github.io/gaming-couch-unity/api/DSB.GC.Hud.GCPlayersHudDataPlayer.html#DSB_GC_Hud_GCPlayersHudDataPlayer_value).

 # Player integration